We are currently experiencing some technical issues. If you are having issues placing your order, please check back in a little while.

 Unlike vaping or smoking, where cannabinoids enter the bloodstream through the lungs, the cannabinoids in edibles are processed by the body’s digestive system.
 That means:

 • It takes a relatively long time for the effects of edibles to kick in.
 The exact time frame varies based on metabolism, whether other food has been eaten recently, and other factors.
-In general, users start feeling the effects of edibles about 30 minutes to 2 hours after consuming them.
+In general, users start feeling the effects of consuming edibles about 30 minutes to 2 hours after consuming them.

 • The effects of edibles kick in gradually and fall off in the same way.